-Since 1969, the personal injury lawyers of Jebaily Law Firm have worked hard to protect auto accident victims and their families in Florence and throughout South Carolina.
-Our experience has taught us that driver negligence is the cause of the majority of crashes that occur in our state.
+For Over 50 Years, the car accident attorneys at Jebaily Law Firm have worked hard to protect auto accident victims and their families in Florence and throughout South Carolina.
+Our experience has taught us that driver negligence is the cause of the majority of any type of crash that occurs in our state.

 As you can see in the below chart, the S.C.
 Department of Public Safety (DPS) reports that driver action or inaction accounted for 93 percent of our state’s traffic accidents in one recent year.
 In other words, driver negligence was the “primary contributing factor” to most crashes.

 The DPS reports that the leading types of driver action/inaction were: